 On the move but don’t know how to begin?
-Let Moishe’s commercial moving tips guide you to help you relocate safely and swiftly.
+Let Moishe’s guide you with some pointers to help you relocate safely and swiftly.

 Find a moving company you can trust.

-Ask colleagues for moving company recommendations.
+Ask your friends, neighbors, and co-workers for moving company recommendations.
 Then research the companies you have on your shortlist paying attention to the services they offer and customer reviews.
 The best moving companies have the best reputation.

-At Moishe’s moving, we provide customers with a comprehensive move estimate.
-This means that we include itemized charges for labor, truck, packing materials, travel time, and valuation coverage or insurance.
+At Moishe’s, we provide customers with a comprehensive move estimate.
+We include itemized charges for labor, truck, packing materials, travel time, and valuation coverage or insurance.
 Make sure you agree with all charges in the written estimate before signing a moving contract.

 Moving companies can provide you with a non-binding estimate or a binding estimate.
 A non-binding estimate is based on actual weight of items moved and is beneficial when you don’t have an itemized list of what you’ll be relocating.
-A binding estimate is based on a fixed price determined by the moving company prior to the move.
+A binding estimate is based on a fixed price prior to the move.

-When comparing estimates, remember to compare apples with apples and evaluate each specific service between movers.
-This will allow you to make a fair comparison.
+When comparing estimates, remember to compare apples with apples and compare each specific service between movers.
+This allows you to make a fair comparison.
 Estimates between moving companies should fall within a close range.
 And if an estimate is too good to be true, it probably is.

 Take inventory of your belongings.

-Taking inventory of your office items and furniture is an important part a move.
-Write a list of those items and the number of boxes you’ll be handing off to movers and those you’ll be handling yourself.
-This will help you keep track of your belongings and to locate items if misplaced or lost.
+After you’ve decided on what needs to be moved, make a list of those items and the number of boxes you’ll be handing off to movers and those you’ll be handling yourself.
+This will help you keep track of your belongings and locate items if misplaced or lost.